JamesMura/bootstrap/developer-faq.md

 	In effect, you can have many applications on your machine, each on a separate version of python without running into conflicts.
 	For more information, see http://www.virtualenv.org/en/1.7.2/#what-it-does

+# How do you activate your virtual environment

+	$ source /path to your ureport code/virtualenv/bin/activate

+You should then see <b>(ureport)</b> before your commandline prompt.

+# What does cat <filename> | grep <search_text> do?

+	Serches within the file for the search_text